What are Warranties?

 Can a Jersey contractual warranty also amount to a representation?

-The Purchaser’s lawyers will often draft an SVA on the basis that the warranties are also representations.
+The Purchaser’s lawyers will often draft a contract on the basis that the warranties are also representations.
 As such, in these circumstances the Purchaser may have a claim under both heads.

 What happens if the Vendor’s lawyer removes reference to the warranties also being representations?

 There is scant authority in Jersey on the issues as to the impact and implications as to the removal of mention of representations from the SVA.
-If one looks in to United Kingdom Court decisions on the subject, the question appears not to have been resolved.
+If one looks in to England & Wales on the subject, the question also appears not to have been resolved.
 The closest to a clarifying decision was in the case of Indemitsu Kosan v Sumitomo.
-This case determined that if mention of representation was removed from the SVA it was held not be actionable as a misrepresentation.
-The Purchaser could only action on warranty breach.
+This case determined that if mention of representation was removed from the contract it was held not be actionable as a misrepresentation.
+The buyer could only action on warranty breach.
 Whilst the decision appears sound, this case was heard in the High Court and, as such, is not necessarily a final determiner of the position.

-For further information on breach of contractual warranties and or representations contact the Parslows Jersey litigation team on + 44 01534 630530.
+For further information on breach of contractual warranties and or representations contact the Parslows Jersey dispute Resolution and litigation team on + 44 01534 630530.